iSirThijs/country-app/README.md

 ## Design Rationale
 During this assignment I have made choices about the apps development and design.
 In this design rationale I explain the reasoning behind those choices.

+I have spent around 20-30 hours on this assignment

 ### Framework and tools
 Before starting this assignment I had no prior or just a tiny bit of framework experience.
 I consider myself good at JS which and understand how frameworks generally work.
 I have made one my self as an exercise for school, to figure this out.
 (You can view it here: [Game Explorer](https://github.com/iSirThijs/web-app-from-scratch-1920)).
 I tend to not favor frameworks and be framework agnostic.
 The tooling/framework should fit the use case, not the other way around.